 Functionality

-The SUBSTRING function extracts a portion of a string based on specified starting and ending positions.
-It returns a new string containing the characters within the specified range.
+The SUBSTRING function extracts a portion of a string based on a starting and ending position you provide.
+It returns the characters within that range.

 Return value